ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_overview.html.md

 ---
 ## HyperMesh Overview

-HyperMesh gives your HyperReact components CRUD access to your server side ActiveRecord models, using the standard ActiveRecord API.
-In addition HyperMesh implements push notifications (via a number of possible technologies) so changes to records on the server are dynamically pushed to all authorised clients.
+HyperMesh takes Isomorphic Ruby to the next level by giving your HyperReact components CRUD access to your server side ActiveRecord models, using the standard ActiveRecord API.
+In addition, HyperMesh implements push notifications (via a number of possible technologies) so that changes to records on the server are dynamically pushed to all authorised clients.

-*Its Isomorphic Ruby in action.*
+**Its Isomorphic Ruby in action.**

-In other words one browser creates, updates, or destroys a model, and the changes are persisted in active record models and then broadcast to all other authorised clients.
+In other words one browser creates, updates, or destroys a model, and the changes are persisted in active record models, before being broadcast to all other authorised clients.

+Overview:

 + HyperMesh is built on top of HyperReact.
 + HyperReact is a Ruby DSL (Domain Specific Language) to build [React.js](https://facebook.github.io/react/) UI components in Ruby.
 As data changes on the client (either from user interactions or external events) HyperReact re-draws whatever parts of the display is needed.
 + HyperMesh provides a [flux dispatcher and data store](https://facebook.github.io/flux/docs/overview.html) backed by [Rails Active Record models](http://guides.rubyonrails.org/active_record_basics.html).
 You access your model data in your HyperReact components just like you would on the server or in an ERB or HAML view file.
-+ If an optional push transport is connected HyperMesh broadcasts any changes made to your ActiveRecord models as they are persisted on the server.
++ If an optional push transport is connected, HyperMesh broadcasts any changes made to your ActiveRecord models as they are persisted on the server.

-For example consider a simple model called `Dictionary` which might be part of Wiktionary type app.
+For example, consider a simple model called `Dictionary`, which might be part of Wiktionary type app.

 ```ruby
 class Dictionary < ActiveRecord::Base